 Perhaps the most intriguing implications of Sanduloviciu’s work are for life on other planets.
 “The cell-like spheres we describe could be at the origin of other forms of life we have not yet considered,” he says.
 Which means our search for extraterrestrial life will need a drastic re-think.
-If this emergent behavior is a real force at work in the Cosmos is really good news for us.
+If this emergent behaviour is a real force at work in the Cosmos is really good news for us.
 It could be another tertiary consideration when considering if life abounds in the Universe.
-We are now in the position to know, more possible ways than ever that life could take purchase.
+We are now in the position to know, the possible ways than ever that life could take purchase.
 The more ways we can identify that life might form the more certain we can be that we are not alone.
 It is looking more and more like we are the latecomers to a really good cosmic party.

 Experimental Investigation of Multiple Self-Organized Structures in Plasma – https://www.nipne.ro/rjp/2005_50_9-10/1089_1095.pdf – Free

 Cell-like space charge configurations formed by self-organization in laboratory – https://arxiv.org/ftp/arxiv/papers/0708/0708.4067.pdf – Free

 Ball Lightning as a Self-organized Complexity – https://arxiv.org/abs/0708.4064 – $$$

 Please SHARE This Article If You Enjoyed It.